TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 5/1 John 5.9.md

 ---

-If we receive the witness of men, the witness of God is greater: for the witness of God is this, that he hath borne witness concerning his Son.
+If we receive the witness of men, the witness of God is greater; for this is God's testimony which he has testified concerning his Son.